Linthevanrooij/Computational_creativity/Logfile.md

 ## Reflect on experience of generative AI
+04/10/2024

+We think the use of generative AI significantly elevated the output of our poem generator.
+Because the poems sometimes lacked coherence or didn’t always make perfect sense, having a voice like J. Cole narrate them gave the poems a more realistic, rap-like feel.
+Hearing the poems spoken aloud made them feel more like rap verses rather than disjointed text on a page.
+The addition of a beat further enhanced this effect, transforming the poems into something more rhythmic and much closer to the vibe of actual rap songs.
+The AI-generated album covers also contributed to the overall presentation, because it added a fun and creative element to the audio interface mock-up.

 ## Reflection on the question of how to evaluate the creativity of your system